charlesfinney/00_Achievement_Algorithm/README.md

 # Achievement Algorithm &  intgrated Co-Learning process.
-Algorithm or framework for all stages on the road to achivement
+Algorithm or framework for all stages on the road to achievement

 _"Reading maketh a full man, conference a ready man, and writing an exact man"_
 _Sir Francis Bacon_